facebook (temporarily) bricked my site

 sync only at midnight - a 4-minute aggregation query was running on every deploy. competing with bot traffic.

-the real problem: node.js is single-threaded.
+node.js is single-threaded.
 SSR rendering 1842 lines of svelte takes ~600ms of CPU. while that’s happening, the event loop is blocked. every other request just sits there waiting. at 6 req/s, they pile up. total_db climbs from 11ms to 14 seconds - not because postgres is slow, but because node hasn’t gotten around to reading the response yet.

 the fix was stupid simple: 3 replicas. three node processes, three event loops, three CPUs doing SSR in parallel.